nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 No-code is about enabling non-technical users to use AI — you don’t write code, but you can call models or generate content.

-**Low-code**, however, is for people who understand the business and know a bit of tech — it focuses on **data modeling, process logic, permission systems, and plugin extensibility**, which are closer to real system building.
+Low-code, however, is for people who understand the business and know a bit of tech — it focuses on **data modeling, process logic, permission systems, and plugin extensibility**, which are closer to real system building.

-So, we looked into the [GitHub “low-code”](https://github.com//topics/low-code) topic and focused on tools that:
+So, we looked into the [GitHub“low-code”](https://github.com//topics/low-code) topic and focused on tools that:

 * ⭐ Have active communities and good maintenance (stars, updates, feedback)
 * 🤖 Clearly provide AI capabilities in their docs, not just a chatbot window